 If you think the basketball hoop looks fun - you should make the catapult!
 It was loads of fun!

-Visit Montessori for Learning for free and affordable montessori materials !
+Visit Montessori for Learning by Insightful Brain for free and affordable montessori materials !